rencire/archigram/README.md

 ## Archigram
-Archigram is a simple tool to help with drawing graphs.
-Original purpose is to help with drawing software architecture diagrams.
+Archigram is a simple tool to help with drawing "boxes and arrows".
+Inspiration comes from wanting to easily draw software architecture diagrams.

+Main purpose of this project is to compare and contrast different javascript libraries/frameworks/patterns (similar to the infamous todos list app).

 Currently a WIP.